-We will be aiming to increase the area of councilowned land that is planted in native trees.
+We will be aiming to increase the area of council-owned land that is planted in native trees.
 This includes the accelerated reforestation of Belmont Regional Park and improving forest cover on other sites.
 We will aim to register relevant land parcels under the Emissions Trading Scheme (ETS).
-We are also planning to set up a carbon reduction acceleration fund by 2022, which would be funded by our income from the ETS.
+We are also planning to set up a carbon reduction acceleration programme, which would be funded by our income from the ETS.